-- Net assets held in trust for pension benefits increased \$1.4 billion, or 16.5% in FY11 compared to an increase of \$1.1 billion, or 15.7%, in FY10 and a decrease of \$1.7 billion, or 18.9%, in FY09.
-A significant downward trend in financial markets in FY08 and the early part of FY09 reversed toward the end of FY09 and the Board experienced strong returns on its investment portfolio in FY10 and continuing through FY11. - Investment advisor and custodial fees increased \$3.4 million, or 10.8% in FY11 compared to an increase of \$15.0 million, or 89.6%, in FY10 and a decrease of \$3.6 million, or 17.8% in FY09.
-These fees are based on investment returns and portfolio balance, so strong returns and an increasing portfolio balance lead to increasing advisor and custody fees.
-The magnitude of the increase is less in FY11 for several reasons.
-One is a significant portion of the management fees are based on a manager's performance exceeding a benchmark.
-Thus, while a manager may have a strong positive performance, it may not result in a performance fee if the benchmark also exhibits positive performance.
+- Net assets held in trust for pension benefits decreased \$.1 billion, or 1% in FY12 compared to an increase of \$1.4 billion, or 16.5%, in FY11 and an increase of \$1.1 billion, or 15.7%, in FY10.
+A significant downward trend in financial markets in FY08 and the early part of FY09 reversed toward the end of FY09 and the Board experienced strong returns on its investment portfolio in FY11 and continuing through FY12.
+There were lower returns investment portfolio returns for FY12 as compared to FY11. - Investment advisor and custodial fees decreased \$24.2 million, or 68.9% in FY12 as compared to an increase of \$3.4 million, or 10.8 %, in FY11 as compared to FY 10.
+Additionally, there was an increase of \$15.0 million, or 89.6% in FY10 as compared to FY09.
+These fees are based on investment returns and portfolio balance, so strong returns and an increasing portfolio balance lead to higher advisor and custody fees.
+The magnitude of the increase is less in FY12 for several reasons.
+One is a significant portion of the management fees are based on a manger's performance exceeding a benchmark.
+Thus while a manager may have a strong positive performance, it may not result in a performance fee if the benchmark also exhibits positive performance.
 The fee is based on performance relative to the benchmark.
 There were also more favorable fee schedules negotiated with several of the fund managers.
-Finally, several contracts were renegotiated to allow fees to be deducted from assets under management instead of paid directly by the Board, thus are not reflected in the expense categories in the financial statements.
-As an offset, this change results in a lower reported investment return for these investment These arrangements are common industry practice for the investment categories where they were utilized.
+Finally, during the year, assets were reallocated to bring the portfolio in line with the latest asset allocation plan adopted by the Board.
+These changes moved some assets from some managers who are paid fees in the traditional manner to new managers whose fees are deducted from assets under management instead of being paid directly by the Board, thus are not reflected in the expense categories in the financial statements.
+As an offset, this change results in a lower reported investment return for these investment categories.
+These arrangements are common industry practice for the investment categories where they were utilized.